sklimchuk/screaming-frog/README.md

 # How it works

 run_crawler.sh script connects to SFTP server, jump to import folder, grab siteids.json file, parse it to site_urls and site_ids arrays.
-Then in for loop screamingfrogseospider tool in headless mode stated processing of your sites and saving reports in two files for each site (crawl_overview.csv and crawl.seospider).
+Then in for loop screamingfrogseospider tool in headless mode started processing of your sites and saving reports into two files for each site (crawl_overview.csv and crawl.seospider).
 When all sites processed script uploaded all results to SFTP into export folder.
+Then container will be stopped automatically.

 # How to use